cescobarresi/ciscoreputation/README.rst

 .. code-block::

     ciscoreputation
-    Get the email reputation for a hostname or IP address from senderbase.org
+    Get the email reputation for an IP address from talosintelligence.com

     Usage:
         ciscoreputation <query> [options]
         ciscoreputation reputation <query> [options]
         ciscoreputation volumes <query> [options]
-        ciscoreputation alldata <query> [options]
         ciscoreputation --help

     Commands:
-        reputation      Get the reputation
+        reputation      Get the reputation for the given <query>
-        volumes         Get the volume for last month and current day alldata         Get the unparsed tabbed data
+        volumes         Get the volume for last month and current day for the given <query>

     Arguments:
-        query           The hostname or IP to query for
+        query           The ip address to query for.

     Options:
-        --tos                  Accept SenderBase Term of Service
+        --tos                  Accept TalosIntelligence Term of Service
         --values               Output only the requested value, useful when using in another script --version              Print version.
         -h --help              Show this screen.

-    Note: Cisco requires not to exceed 1000 queries per calendar day per IP or subnet.
+    Note: Use wisely, don't query like crazy.

 Installation
 ------------